fenago/deep-learning-for-nlp/Lab Guides/chapter_04/Lab_1.md

-Chapter 4
-How to Develop Deep Learning Models
+# How to Develop Deep Learning Models With Keras
-With Keras

 Deep learning neural networks are very easy to create and evaluate in Python with Keras, but you must follow a strict model life-cycle.
 In this chapter you will discover the step-by-step life-cycle for creating, training and evaluating deep learning neural networks in Keras and how